Factors used in the rankings summary (click here to learn more)

 Difficulty – each race has a different difficulty rank depending on how competitive the field is and this rank can change as the season progresses.

 Regional adjustments – relative depth of ability levels in each region

 Consistency – how variable are your results

 Race factor – how often do you race.
 Example: Spartan throws different distances/terrain types/obstacles at the competitors and no two races are the same.
-Example: Several top 5 performances at high ranked races could land an athlete placed above an athlete that only raced once, but won World Championships in that one race.
+Example: Numerous top 5 performances at high strength of schedule races could land an athlete placed above an athlete that only raced once, but won a high strength of schedule race.

 Historical results – ability level doesn’t disappear overnight

 *There are 100+ factors used to determine athlete ranking score.
 These bullet points highlight a few of the key factors.